Cardinals vs. Athletics Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Dakota Hudson (3-0) will make his fourth start of the season.
+- Matthew Liberatore (2-4) will take to the mound for the Cardinals and make his 11th start of the season.

-- Hudson will look to finish five or more innings for the third start in a row.

 |Opponent